t-mullen/video-stream-merger/README.md

 ## Custom Draw Function

 If sizing and positioning aren't enough, you can directly draw the video frames by passing a function to the `draw` option.
+Draw functions are not supported when using WebGL mode.

 ```javascript
 merger.addStream(mediaStream, {